LittleBigPlanet 3: Gameplay

 LittleBigPlanet 3 features gameplay elements very similar to the first two games in the main LittleBigPlanet series, LittleBigPlanet and LittleBigPlanet 2.
 It is a puzzle-platform game with elements of a sandbox game.
 Like other LittleBigPlanet games, LittleBigPlanet 3 places a heavy emphasis on creation.
-Players create their own levels, characters, objects, such as power ups, tools, decorations, stickers, or vehicles, hub levels, Pods (effectively the character's 'home'), and other things.
+Players create their own levels, characters, and objects, such as power ups, tools, decorations, stickers, or vehicles, hub levels, Pods (effectively the character's 'homebase' that is used to navigate the various levels), and other things.
 Players may share their creations.
-The core gameplay revolves around navigating colourful and vibrant levels with a set character, using power ups, jumping, swimming, swinging, grabbing, interacting with switches and non-player characters, defeating enemies, completing the main objectives, and finding collectibles, such as Collectibells, stickers, materials, objects, and gadgets.
+The core gameplay revolves around navigating the myriad number of levels with a set character, using power ups, jumping, swimming, swinging, grabbing, interacting with switches and non-player characters, defeating enemies, completing various main objectives, and finding collectibles, such as Collectabells, stickers, materials, objects, and gadgets.

-Characters and abilities

-LittleBigPlanet 3 introduces three new characters in addition to Sackboy, each with their own unique traits and abilities.
+LittleBigPlanet 3 introduces three brand new characters in addition to Sackboy, each with their own unique traits and abilities.
 OddSock is a four-legged, dog-like character who can run faster than Sackboy and can wall-jump.
 Swoop is a bird-like character who can fly freely around levels and can pick up other light objects.
 In addition to objects, Swoop can pick up other characters, with the exception of Big Toggle.
 Toggle is another character, who can transform between a large, heavy version and a small, light version.
 The larger version, called Big Toggle, is much heavier than Sackboy and can weigh down platforms or pressure plates.
 His miniature version is called Little Toggle, and can walk quickly on the surface of water, is very small and can fit through tight spaces.
 Level creators have the ability to allow players to play as more than one character during gameplay.
-In addition, Sackboy has a climbing ability which works on rope-based textures like vines.
+In addition, Sackboy has a climbing ability which works on rope-based textures like vines and grates.

 LittleBigPlanet 3 has several power-ups which, when equipped, give players additional abilities.
-One such power-up, the "Pumpinator", blows air to move light objects.
+Two such power-ups, the Pumpinator, blows and sucks air to move light objects, and the Blink Ball that when fired at a specific material, can teleport players.
 In addition to pre-made power-ups, creators are able to make their own using the new Power-up Creator.
-There are 70 tools, in addition to enhanced ones retained from three previous titles, LittleBigPlanet, LittleBigPlanet 2 and LittleBigPlanet PS Vita.
+There are 70 tools in total, in addition to enhanced ones retained from the three previous titles, LittleBigPlanet, LittleBigPlanet 2 and LittleBigPlanet PS Vita.

-Backwards compatibility

 All previous downloadable content packs from LittleBigPlanet and LittleBigPlanet 2 are fully backwards compatible, being transferable to LittleBigPlanet 3 on both the PlayStation 3 and PlayStation 4 versions.
 However, story progression logged from LittleBigPlanet 3s predecessors does not transfer onto the PlayStation 4 version of the game.